heapwolf/EventVat/README.md

 # Synopsis

-EvtVat - Pronounced "Event Vat" is the combination of two words; **Event**, A thing that happens at a point in time and **Vat**, A large tank or tub used to hold liquid.
-Because EvtVat deals with volatile data, it's contents could be considered liquid like.
+EventVat is the combination of two words; **Event**, and **Vat** (A large tank or tub used to hold liquid).
+Because EventVat deals with volatile data, it's contents could be considered liquid like.

-EvtVat is a in-process key/value store with an API inspired by Redis.
+EventVat is a in-process key/value store with an API inspired by Redis.
 It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`.
 It's evented, which means that when API calls are made, events will be raised for which a callback can be provided.
-EvtVat is great for working with volatile (short time to live) data in Node.js and the browser.
+EventVat is great for working with volatile (short time to live) data in Node.js and the browser.

 # Motivation